- Where We Can Help

 2. Class 2 and 3 – proceedings under the Strata Schemes Development Act 2015 (NSW): We act on behalf of parties in respect of Strata Renewal Plans for a Strata Scheme.
 We provide advice as to the content required in a Strata Renewal Plan for a Strata Scheme and, if required, the prosecution of your rights in the Land and Environment Court seeking an order to give effect to the Strata Renewal Plan.

 3. Class 4 – Judicial Review and Civil Enforcement: We act for land and business owners in respect of civil enforcement by government authorities of planning and environment laws.
-We have been involved in cases concerning restaurants, wedding reception venues, clubs and residential and commercial developments. [what kind of disputes do these involve?]
+We have been involved in cases concerning restaurants, wedding reception venues, clubs and residential and commercial developments.

 4. Class 5 – Criminal Proceedings: We act for various parties in criminal enforcement proceedings commenced by government authorities in respect of planning and environmental breaches.
 We have acted for parties for various offences, including pollution, contamination and illegal development.